 All pizzas can be a poor choice for people watching their sodium intake.
 The combination of cheese, cured meats, tomato sauce, and crust adds up to a lot of sodium.
 But frozen pizza is especially dangerous for people with high blood pressure.

 To maintain flavor in the pizza once it’s been cooked, manufacturers often add a lot of salt.
 One serving of a frozen cheese or meat-and-cheese pizza can contain more than 700 mg of sodium, sometimes even more.
-The thicker the crust and the more toppings you have, the higher your sodium number will climb.
+The thicker the crust and the more toppings you have, the higher the sodium number climbs.

 Preserving any food requires salt.
 This is because it stops the decay of the food and keeps it edible longer.
 However, salt can take even the most innocent cucumber and make it a sodium sponge.